sirprize/routed/readme.md

 ## Usage

 Spirr maps urls to callback functions and provides the infrastructure to assemble urls based on your url schema.
+This library does NOT implement behaviour to change state by means of the History API or hashes.
+See [Dojod](https://github.com/sirprize/dojod) for a solution based on Spirr, the dojo widget architecture and History API.

 ## Request